hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ## RNN
 * RNN is trying to help analysis on a sequence, so that there could be more context, and therefore they are often used in NLP.
+### RNN Tips
+* Stacking recurrent layers to increase the learning capacity
+  * Make sure adding more recurrent layers won't make overfitting too bad
+  * `return_sequences=True` for each recorrent layer except the last one
 ### RNN Pretrained Models
 #### Words Embedding
 * A word embedding not only converts the word but also identifies the semantics and syntaxes of the word to build a vector representation of this information.